Timi457/LightingVisualizer/README.md

 8. Click on open with.
 9. From your applications select and click on Unity.

-This should open the project in unity so it's all ready for you to use.
+This should open the project in unity so it's ready to use.